You have a job and you know you should feel happy. But, you don’t. You want out!

 Or did you take this job because you needed the paycheck?

 Whatever your situation, looking for a job while you are employed has to be done under the radar of your current company and boss – in stealth mode.

-I was reminded of a time when I was in HR, that I prevented a manager from firing one of his employees.
-This employee was “caught” working on his resume.
-Last time I checked, this wasn’t a reason to fire someone.
+This reminds me of a time when I was in HR and I had to prevent a manager from firing one of his employees.
+The employee was “caught” working on his resume.
+The last time I checked, this isn’t a reason to fire someone.
 However, it was “stupid” on the employee’s part.
-So when do you look for a new job?

 Time seems to be the biggest challenge for employed job seekers.
 There just don’t seem to be enough hours in the day to balance work, a family, and job search.
 Yet, people do it.
 So can you.